Teddy298/jensen_test/README.md

 ## Citation

-If you use this code, please
+If you use this code, please cite:

 @inproceedings{YourName2025jensen,
   title     = {Tight Bounds for Jensen’s Gap with Applications to Variational Inference},